chrisjsherm/stripe-api-client-typescript/README.md

 1. Install the [Stripe CLI](https://stripe.com/docs/stripe-cli).
 2. Copy `.env.example` as `.env` and fill in the values with your configuration.
-3. Adjust the values in `src/environment/development.configuration.ts` and `src/environment/production.configuration.ts`.

 ### Stripe